[Open since November 1, 2022] New Information on Ghibli Park!

 This area will make you feel as if you walked right into that scene from the movie.

-Taking advantage of the heated pool area that closed in 2018, this area will be open year-round, regardless of the weather.
+Taking advantage of the heated pool area that closed in 2018, this area can be enjoyed year-round, regardless of the weather.

 This area includes exhibition and screening rooms, shops, a café, a playground for children to enjoy, and more.
 It's combined with a warehouse that houses many Studio Ghibli display items, so you're able to do tons of fun things here!

-The nostalgic fusion of Japanese- and Western-style architecture will merge with recreations of the worlds appearing in Studio Ghibli works to create a space that could only exist at Ghibli Park.
+Inside Ghibli's Grand Warehouse, the nostalgic fusion of Japanese- and Western-style architecture will merge with recreations of the world view depicted in Studio Ghibli.
 It'll surely be an area that tickles the hearts of all Ghibli fans.

 Expo 2005 Aichi Commemorative Park, which houses Ghibli Park, was built on the site of the former Nagakute Area used during Expo 2005 Aichi.
-It has tons of facilities for both adults and children to enjoy, like the Green Square, a splash pad, a 5.1-km long cycling course, and a natural playground.
-You can get there by hopping on Japan's only maglev train: the Linimo.
+It has tons of facilities for both adults and children to enjoy, like wide grass spaces, a splash pad, a 5.1-km long cycling course, and a natural playground.
+You can get there by hopping on Japan's only maglev train, Linimo.

 As the first tourism video Studio Ghibli has been involved in, it showcases the charms of "Aichi, where Ghibli Park is."